ratatui/ratatui/examples/README.md

 - Each example has an App struct, with methods that implement a main loop, handle events and drawing the UI.
-- Each App implements the Widget trait for drawing the UI.
-The `render` method makes a good point to write tests against.
 - We use color_eyre for handling errors and panics.
 See [How to use color-eyre with Ratatui] on the website for more information about this.
 - Common code is not extracted into a separate file.
 This makes each example self-contained and easy